Studying at MPA

 Here is a list of projects you can work on at MPA:

-Research fields: galaxy evolution, circumgalactic medium
+Research fields: extragalactic astronomy / circumgalactic medium

 Background: